endigma/holden/docs/deploying.md

 ## baremetal

-clone the repo, build and run.
+clone the repo, build and run. be sure to rename example.toml to config.toml or specify a config file.

 ## docker